 How to Evaluate and Repair Your HVAC System After a Coastal Storm in Wilmington NC

-Wilmington's Long History with Destructive Storms
+Wilmington's History with Destructive Storms

-Hurricane Hazel 1954 - The Benchmark Storm
+Hurricane Hazel (1954): The Benchmark Storm

 The Active 1990s

-Hurricane Florence 2018 - The Storm of Record
+Hurricane Florence (2018): The Storm of Record

-Record river flooding developed over the next several days along the Cape Fear, Northeast Cape Fear, Lumber, and Waccamaw Rivers, destroying roads and damaging thousands of homes and businesses, with nine river gauges reporting floods exceeding their 1-in-500 year expected return intervals.
+Record river flooding developed over several days along the Cape Fear, Northeast Cape Fear, Lumber, and Waccamaw Rivers.
+Nine river gauges reported floods exceeding their 1-in-500 year expected return intervals.
+In New Hanover County, wind damage exceeded that from hurricanes Diana, Fran, or Floyd, with over 1.2 million cubic yards of debris collected afterward.
+An estimated 74,563 structures flooded, and over 5,000 people needed rescue.

-Recent Impacts
+Recent Impacts and Future Outlook

 What Happens to HVAC Equipment During Coastal Storms

-Understanding the specific damage mechanisms helps homeowners and insurance adjusters assess whether systems can be salvaged or need replacement.
+Understanding specific damage mechanisms helps homeowners and insurance adjusters assess whether systems can be salvaged or need replacement.

 Flooding and Submersion Damage